engagor/clj-vw/README.md

 ### [offline.clj](src/clj_vw/offline.clj)

-Higher level helper functions for interfacing to a local vowpal wabbit installation.
+Higher level helper functions for interfacing to a local vowpal wabbit install.

 * `(predict settings)`

-  Use an existing vowpal wabbit model (as specified by `(get-option settings :initial-regressor)` or `(get-option settings :final-regressor)`, in that order) to compute predictions for examples in a data file (as specified by `(get-option settings :data)`) or in memory (as spefified by `(:data settings)`).
+  Use an existing vowpal wabbit model (as specified by `(get-option settings :initial-regressor)` or `(get-option settings :final-regressor)`, in that order) to compute predictions for examples in a data file (as specified by `(get-option settings :data)`) or in memory (as specified by `(:data settings)`).

 * `(train settings)`